The Venture Maker Approach

 account_tree

 This is where the real work happens.
-We design the data model, map every dependency, define the API contracts, and establish the coding standards your team and your AI tools will follow.
+Product design and software architecture, sequenced so every decision in code is grounded in a decision about the product first.
 Every architectural decision is documented with its rationale — not just what we chose, but why alternatives were rejected.

 arrow_forward